SGSMI.ORG

 His last name was Unger.
 He was born in Saginaw, MI to

 F.A.
 Unger and Rosa (Schultz) Unger.
-I am not positive on his first name,
+I am NOT positive on his first name,

 it could be Walter or August.
 My grandfather did not like to talk about his childhood.

-The only information I have was given verbally to me by him and he has since passed away.
+The only information I have, was given verbally to me by him, and he has since passed away.

 He told me he was put in the orphanage at a young age and Edward Carson from